MooerFoes/scal-sdt/README.md

 # SCAL-SDT

-Stable Diffusion trainer with scalable dataset size and scalable hardware requirements.
+Stable Diffusion trainer with scalable dataset size and hardware usage.

 [!]
-IN INITIAL DEVELOPMENT, SUBJECT TO BREAKING CHANGES
+IN EARLY DEVELOPMENT, CONFIGS AND ARGUMENTS SUBJECT TO BREAKING CHANGES

 ## Features